AMBarbosa/ecotrends/README.md

 ```

 Finally, you can use the `getTrend` function to **check for a linear
-(monotonic) temporal trend in suitability** in each pixel, optionally
+(monotonic) temporal trend in suitability** in each pixel (as long as
+there are more than 3 time steps with suitability values), optionally
 providing your occurrence coordinates if you want the results to be
 restricted to the pixels that overlap them: